varun7860/Artificial-Intelligence/Image Processing/Motion Blur Remover/README.md

 `B = PSF * S`

 Where,
-B = Blurred Image
+B = Blurred Image,
-PSF = point spread function
+PSF = point spread function,
-S = Sharp Image.
+S = Sharp Image,

 So to compute sharp image the formula will become: